mattermost/mattermost-plugin-apps/README.md

 To provision an app run `go run ./cmd/appsctl/ provision app /PATH/TO/YOUR/APP/BUNDLE`.
 Use `--update` to update the lambda functions if they already exist.
 This option should not be used in production.

+Run `go run ./cmd/appsctl/ generate-terraform-data /PATH/TO/YOUR/APP/BUNDLE` to generate terraform variables.
+It will print the indented json directly in the console.
+Pipe as needed.

 ## Contacts

 Dev: Lev Brouk (@lev.brouk)